Trafikito/trafikito-support/content/blog/dashboard/2018-09-10-dashboard-can-i-view-the-dashboard-on-my-phone-or-tablet.md

 <!--more-->

-However, **when making customizations**, we recommend using a computer but it’s not a requirement.
+However, **when making customizations,** we recommend using a computer but it’s not a requirement.

 Everything that you are able to do on a desktop, you will also be able to do on the go, using a mobile or a tablet.